shloop/google-book-scraper/README.md

           Omit previously downloaded books referenced in provided file.
 If provided, newly downloaded books will be automatically added to file
   -r, --download-attempts <DOWNLOAD_ATTEMPTS>
           Number of times to attempt downloading any file before giving up on book.
-Set to 0 to try indefinitely [default: 3] -h, --help
+Set to 0 to try indefinitely [default: 3] -v, --verbose
+          If set, extra output will be given
+  -h, --help
           Print help
   -V, --version